hudmol/as_spreadsheet_bulk_updater/README.md

 This plugin adds the ability to download a spreadsheet for a set of archival objects from a particular resource.
 This spreadsheet can then be used to apply a series of changes to those archival objects and the fields presented.
-Once prepared, the spreadsheet can be applied via a new background job.
+Once prepared, the changes within the spreadsheet can be applied via a new background job.

-To download the spreadsheet there is now a "Bulk Update Spreadsheet" menu item available on the resource view or edit page menu (under the "More" menu).
+To download the spreadsheet there is now a "Bulk Update Spreadsheet" menu item available on the resource view or edit page under the "More" menu.
 You will be required to select the archival objects to be included in the spreadsheet and can download the XLSX from this form.